Idempotentization of Affine Schemes and Sheaves: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge the Pacific Institute for Mathematical Sciences (PIMS) for their financial support, the first author as a PIMS postdoctoral fellow at the University of Lethbridge, and the second author as a visiting researcher within the context of the Lethbridge Number Theory and Combinatorics Seminar.
+We would like to acknowledge the Pacific Institute for Mathematical Sciences (PIMS) for their support, the first author as a PIMS postdoctoral fellow at the University of Lethbridge, and the second author as a visiting researcher within the context of the Lethbridge Number Theory and Combinatorics Seminar.
 The authors also thank the Department of Mathematics and Computer Science of the University of Lethbridge for providing a stimulating work environment where part of this article was written.
-We would also like to thank Pedro Lu\'is del \'Angel for valuable conversations.
+While a postdoctoral fellow at the Department of Mathematics of the Universit\'e du Luxembourg, the first author benefited from excellent work conditions that allowed him to carry out a thorough revision of the paper and improve its content and exposition.
+This research was funded in part, by the Luxembourg National Research Fund (FNR), grant reference 501100001866-17921905.
+For the purpose of open access, and in fulfilment of the obligations arising from the grant agreement, the authors have applied a Creative Commons Attribution 4.0 International (CC BY 4.0) license to any Author Accepted Manuscript version arising from this submission.
+We would like to thank Pedro Luis del \'Angel Rodr\'iguez, Matthew Baker and Yue Ren for inspiring conversations.
+We are grateful to Oliver Lorscheid for his observations and questions which helped us to correct some inaccuracies in previous versions of the text and motivated us to detail some arguments that improved the quality of the paper.
+The first author warmly thanks Kalina Mincheva and Jaiung Jun for providing detailed comments and relevant literature on this paper and also to the former for pointing out an issue with the notion realizable semiring.
+This feedback helped us to better situate our work within the existing literature and as well as more suitably spotlight our contributions.
 The second author would like to thank Lara Bossinger, Sebastian Falkensteiner, Mercedes Haiech and Marc Paul Noordman, for useful discussions at the beginning of the project.